pdaniele/AB2C/Objective 1 - Trends/O1_Analysis_Plan.md

     -   Describe trend in proportion of patients receiving OAC each year.
     -   Test for Trend (Cochran–Armitage)
 3. Describe incident AF Cohort stratified by age groups, sex, and SES over time.
-    -   χ2 Test, t-test, ANOVA for differences in baseline characteristics where appropriate
+    -   χ2 Test, t-test, ANOVA for differences in baseline characteristics and concomitant medications where appropriate
     -   Test for Trend (Cochran–Armitage)
 4. Prescription initiation pattern over time (NO OAC vs. Warfarin vs. NOAC, and NOAC Specific) in incident cohort.
     -   Test for trend (Cochran–Armitage)
 5. Compare trends by Age, Sex, and SES in incident cohort
     -   Graphical comparisons.
+6. Explore factors associated with initial drug prescription using a logistic regression model.
+    -   Multinomial logistic model with No OAC, Warfarin, NOAC as outcomes.

 ##### Planned Figures